 Singapore Airlines’ new business class seat on their Dreamliner will be available at the end of March.
 These new seats will also be installed on A350s, which will only fly regionally.

-This seat is designed by Stelia Aerospace in a shape of a pod, somewhat similar to Lufthansa’s new business class, to allow for even more privacy than your typical business class.
+This seat is designed by Stelia Aerospace in the shape of a pod, somewhat similar to Lufthansa’s new business class, to allow for even more privacy than your typical business class.

 (Image source: Virgin Australia)